antipole2/PointUtility/README.md

 # PointUtility

-This script adds functionality for adding marks to OpenCPN.
+This script adds functionality for positions, marks and routes to OpenCPN.
 When the script is run, it parks itself out of the way and you have the following functionality.

 ## _Copy position_ context menu